sushma9112006/bee_project/README.md

 # Project Overview

-This repository contains four bioinformatics and computational biology mini-projects implemented using Python.

-The projects demonstrate important concepts such as:
+The projects consists of concepts such as:

 - DNA to protein translation
 - Principal Component Analysis (PCA)
 - Gene Ontology (GO) enrichment analysis
 - Hidden Markov Models (HMM)
 - Viterbi algorithm

+  These were implemented using Python.

 ---